 Restrictive Probation for DUS DUI-Related 1543(b)

 A person charged with driving under suspension DUI-related may qualify to serve their mandatory minimum sentence on restrictive probation (home confinement with electronic monitoring), assuming they are otherwise eligible.
-Significantly, under the Restrictive Probation Program, Magisterial District Judges will not have the authority to sentence individuals to home confinement with electronic monitoring for driving under suspension dui-related convictions.
+Also, Magisterial District Judges do not have the authority to sentence individuals to home confinement with electronic monitoring for driving under suspension dui-related convictions.

 The DUI Restrictive Probation Application Process